-13.1 The liquidator shall send to creditors and contributors a report of the proceedings at the meeting, together with a copy or summary of the statement of affairs.
+54. The liquidator shall send to creditors and contributories a report of the proceedings at the meeting, together with a copy or summary of the statement of affairs.
+If a list of creditors is not supplied, the liquidator should undertake to supply or make available a copy to any creditor on request.
 The report to creditors should include the name and address of the liquidator and of the creditors appointed to the liquidation committee.
 Details of other resolutions passed at the meeting should also be supplied.
-It is not necessary to supply a details report on all that transpired at the meeting, but matters of particular relevance should be mentioned.
+It is not necessary to supply a detailed report on all that transpired at the meeting, but matters of particular relevance should be mentioned.
 Creditors should be asked to bring the liquidator's attention to any matter of which they consider he should be aware.

-14 Solicitation to obtain nomination
+Solicitation to obtain nomination

-14.1 Members are reminded of the provisions of section 164 IA 1986 (corrupt inducement), Rule 4.39 of the Insolvency (Scotland) Rules 1986, (solicitation), and their professional body's most recent guide to professional ethics.
+55. Members are reminded of the provisions of section 164 IA 1986 (corrupt inducement), Rule 4.150 of the Insolvency Rules 1986 (solicitation) and their professional body's most recent guide to professional ethics.

-Effective Date: 1 February 2002
+Effective date: 1 January 2002